Sony Sy

 The Durability

-The Xperia Z3 has a new IP certification with a handsome IP68 rating, now meaning that it is classed as "totally dust tight" compared to the Z2 which only has
+The Xperia Z3 has a new IP certification with a handsome IP68 rating, now meaning that it is classed as "totally dust tight" compared to the Z2 which only has a rating of IP58 meaning it is "protected against dust that may harm equipment".

 The Xperia Z3 now has the highest water and dust resistant rating on the market possible.